 Bistroteka belongs to the new generation of inventive bistros in Zagreb and it’s no surprise that they treat breakfast just as seriously as the rest of the menu.
 Choose between porridge with an array of snazzy toppings (17kn), eggs and spinach (25kn), or la pièce de resistance: scrambled eggs with smoked salmon and wasabi paste (39kn).

-The cluster of outdoor stools belonging to this hole-in-the-wall pancake bar occupies the sunniest spot on the whole of Cvijetni trg.
-Bonita is open daily from 6am, and there are few better places to enjoy the exhilaration of a summery early morning.
-There’s a wide range of pancakes from 15kn, plus a long list of toasted sandwiches.
+The cluster of outdoor stools belonging to this hole-in-the-wall pancake bar occupies the sunniest spot on the whole of Cvjetni trg.
+There are few better places to enjoy the exhilaration of a summery early morning.
+There's a wide range of pancakes from 15kn, plus a long list of toasted sandwiches.

 If you want the same buffet breakfast that the hotel guests get, then the café of the Dubrovnik does the works for 75kn.
 You can also opt for a simple continental breakfast (25kn) or ham and eggs (20kn).
 The main square-side location is a major advantage, and the fact that you are being served by old-school hotel-café staff helps you pretend that you can actually afford to stay here.

 This courtyard-bound semi-secret café is one for the later riser – they open at 10am.
 They are famous for serving čokolino (Croatian breakfast pap for kids) as well as cereal, toast, fresh juices and decent coffee.
 It’s the intimate, cutie-café setting that provides the extra ingredient.